ZupIT/beagle-docs/content/en/Resources/Cache/How to configure cache.md

 {{% tab name="iOS" %}}
 In iOS, the cache is configured when you first configure Beagle's dependencies.

-We allow you to change the default configuration of cache by creating a instance of a class named `CacheManagerDefault`.
+It's allowed to change the default configuration of cache by creating a instance of a class named `CacheManagerDefault`.
 Inside this class you can define the value of 3 properties:

 1. `memoryMaximumCapacity`
 2. `diskMaximumCapacity`